tektutor/tekton-march-2025/Day9/README.md

   - for each Task, one Pod will be created
   - Creates one Pod with 3 containers
   - as Task2 has 3 steps, for each step one conrtainer will be created
+- hence, first-pipline will create 2 Pods with total 5 containers
 </pre>